thatlonelybugbear/automated-conditions-5e/README.md

 - **Range automation (default off)**
   - Attacking with a ranged weapon at long range imposes disadvantage on the roll (Long Range).
   - Attacking with a ranged weapon, when an enemy is adjacent, imposes disadvantage on the roll (Nearby Foe);
-    - Added a separate settings for Nearby Foe (default off).
+    - Added a separate setting for Nearby Foe (default off).
   - Attacking with a ranged weapon at a distance longer than the long range, imposes a fail on the roll (Out of Range).
   - Crossbow Expert: Ignores Nearby Foes with
     - A flag on the Actor `flags.automated-conditions-5e.crossbowExpert | Override | 1` or